-Action - Decision or Recommendation: Based on the analysis of the 2018-2019 mid-year results, in 2019-2020 the University will reach out to students, faculty, and staff to bring awareness to important issues such as inclusion, diversity, sex discrimination, and sexual misconduct.
+Decision: In AC 2019-2020 the target was not met.
+Based on the analysis of the 2019-2020 results, the faculty will implement the following changes in 2020-2021 to drive the cycle of improvement.
+The University will reach out to students, faculty, and staff to bring awareness to important issues such as inclusion, diversity, sex discrimination, and sexual misconduct.
 Other efforts will include community suggestions to bring in events, activities, trainings, presentations, etc. which are important to the community, and increasing the participation in the Campus Climate Survey which collects students' opinions about safety and inclusion on campus.
 More consideration will be given to collaborating with other areas on campus to bring more interactive and meaningful events to campus for students, faculty, and staff.
 For events, trainings, and programs hosted by other areas, groups, and/or organizations on campus, efforts will be made to have representation from Title IX and the Center for Inclusion and Diversity as an additional resource for students to know and utilize.
 In order to get a more accurate count of participation in trainings, awareness events, and prevention programs, the utilization of student workers and an alternative counting method is recommended for larger events where a sign in sheet or tracking sheet may be difficult to use.
 These changes are expected to increase the number contacts we have with faculty, staff and students which in turn will increase the awareness of available resources and information on campus for those who may need to advocate for themselves or a peer/colleague.